Ctross/Ctross.github.io/AME/index.md

 #
 subheadline: ""
 title: "AME Database"
-teaser: "The AME database is a large, longitiudnal, anthropological and demographic database, containing records from approximately 600 focal interviews with Afrocolombian, Mestizo, and Emberá adults living in 6 different communities inside Colombia.
+teaser: "The AME database is a large, longitiudnal, anthropological and demographic database, containing records from approximately 600 focal interviews with Afrocolombian, Mestizo, and Emberá adults living in 6 different communities inside Colombia."

-The database includes:
-* facial photographs
-* anthropometrics (height, weight, and grip strength...)
-* demographic interviews (reprodutive histories, marriage histories, survival outcomes for children, parents, and siblings...)
-* wealth records (household invetories, land holdings, livestock holdings, income, and labor...)
-* religion and religiosity interviews (private and public religiosity measures, free-listing of god's likes and dislikes...)
-* health information (medial access, illness histories, pyshological well-being surveys...)
-* social networks (friendships, food and money transfers, co-working partners, emergency contacts...)
-* education records (survey data, recordings of reading abilities at differing levels of dificulty...)
-* vignettes concerning socio-politcal beliefs (belief about conflict resoution, conservation, political affiliations...)

-"
 categories:
   -
 tags: